wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: I don't know that we'll really ever get there.
 I don't know that we're ever going to be able to stop pain and suffering.
 I don't know that we're ever going to wake up from this game, but I think we have to at least envision ways in which that can happen.
 Otherwise how do we justify going on?

-Where do you see the ET/UFO phenomenon going in the next 10 years

-as things change?
+JC: Where do you see the ET/UFO phenomenon going in the next 10 years as things change?

-\~ell, it'll be interesting.
-I think that there may be some alleviation after

-this year 2000 business is over with.
-You know, there is a kind of stirring

-of the pot that comes with Jesus Christ's 2000th birthday.
-If for no other

-reason that's when we decided to start these numbers.
-I mean, I think

-millennium is crock, but that's O.K., a lot of people don't and···
+DR: Well, it'll be interesting.
+I think that there may be some alleviation after this year 2000 business is over with.
+You know, there is a kind of stirring of the pot that comes with Jesus Christ's 2000th birthday.
+If for no other reason that's when we decided to start these numbers.
+I mean, I think millennium is crock, but that's O.K., a lot of people don't and...

 Life always finds a way, huh?